 In literacy, children are taught skills in reading, comprehension, spelling, letters and sounds, grammar, punctuation and the love of books.
 Throughout the school we challenge children to widen their reading experience and explore how books can be used for information and enjoyment, both at school and at home.
 An annual Book Week, to celebrate literature, is held across both sites.
 All children have opportunities for class, group and individual reading.

-We are also delighted to offer French to all year groups.
+We are also delighted to offer French, Spanish and German.
 Lessons are fun, with children learning their linguistic skills through songs, stories, cultural role-play and cooking.

 The children have daily mathematics lessons and are encouraged to apply their knowledge to other areas of the curriculum.
 They learn and develop mental strategies and gain an understanding of the structure of the number system.
 Practical activities provide a sound basis for developing more complex mathematical operations that equip the children with the ability to solve real life problems.

 The school has an underlying structure for scientific activities to ensure individual progress.
 In Science, children will study life processes and living things, materials and their properties, and physical properties.
 They will be taught to develop skills that will enable them to devise experiments to investigate these contexts.

 Children are given the opportunity to use a wide range of technology to support learning.